A methodology for creating multidisciplinary design optimization benchmark problems from optimization ones: Numerical experiments

 \subsection{Objective}

-The objective of this numerical study is to compare the performance of two MDF formulations for solving an MDO version of Problem \eqref{eq:rosenbrock}.
-These formulations are characterized by their coupling algorithms, namely the Jacobi and Gauss-Seidel point-fixed methods.
+The objective of this numerical study is to compare the performance of two coupling algorithms for solving an MDO version of Problem \eqref{eq:rosenbrock} using the MDF formulation.
+These algorithms are the Jacobi and Gauss-Seidel point-fixed methods.
 All other things are equal, in particular the gradient-based optimization algorithm SLSQP.

 The metrics of interest are the Euclidean distance $\Delta_{\bx} = \|\bx-\bx^*\|_2$ to $\bx^*$, the distance $\Delta_f = |f(\bx)-f(\bx^*)|$ to $f(\bx^*)$ and the numbers of evaluations $n_{\phi}$ and differentiations $n_{\phi}'$ of the different functions $\phi\in\{f,L,h_1,\ldots,h_N\}$.
 We will also consider $\bar{n}_h$ and $\bar{n}_h'$ defined as the averages of $n_{h_1},\ldots,n_{h_N}$ and $n_{h_1}',\ldots,n_{h_N}'$ respectively.
 The comparison will be repeated 100 times using different initial values of $\bx$ obtained from a Latin hypercube sampling (LHS), and the results will be displayed as \texttt{mean (standard deviation)}.